Scotland’s North Coast 500 Route

 Inverness

-Your gateway to the NC500 is the city of Inverness.
-Sitting on the mouth of the River Ness with majestic views of the Moray Firth, Inverness is the largest city in the Highlands of Scotland with much to see in its own right, including the imposing Inverness Castle, offering a 360 degree vista of the city.
-Alternatively, you can enjoy a cruise on Loch Ness, which is just a short drive away, so be sure to pack your monster spotting binoculars!
+Your gateway to the North Coast 500 is the city of Inverness.
+Sitting on the River Ness with majestic views of the Moray Firth, Inverness is the largest city in the Highlands of Scotland.

 torridon-1160x400